Ammonium Nitrate Solution 20-0-0

 Is it flammable or explosive?

-Ammonium nitrate is non flammable, but when exposed to extreme heat it can decompose forming a visible cloud of ammonia, carbon dioxide, and nitrogen oxides.
+Ammonium nitrate is non-flammable.
+However, when exposed to extreme heat it can decompose, forming a visible cloud of ammonia, carbon dioxide, and nitrogen oxides.
 AN20 can form an explosive mixture if it comes in contact with organic materials.

-In the event of a spill or accidental discharge, the emergency responders will collect the spilled material in suitable containers for reuse or disposal.
+In the event of a spill or accidental discharge, emergency responders should collect the spilled material in suitable containers for reuse or disposal.

 Eye Contact:

 Check for and remove contact lenses.
-Immediately flush with running water for at least 15 minutes, keeping the eye lids open.
-Obtain immediate medical attention if irritation persists.
+Immediately flush with running water for at least 15 minutes, keeping eyelids open.
+Obtain medical attention if irritation persists.

 Skin Contact:

 Wash irritated skin with soap and water.
 Dry and cover skin with a good quality skin lotion.
-If irritation persists seek medical attention immediately.
+If irritation persists, seek medical attention.

 Minor Inhalation: